Gigert9/Python-Games/README.md

 ### Online_Game_v1

-A current work in progress, this is not quite a 'game' so much as an experiment in creating online connectivity through Python via sockets.
+This is not quite a 'game' so much as an experiment in creating online connectivity through Python via sockets.
 The code works, but will require some configuration to run locally.
-If interested, please reference the code and insert the appropriate IP address before executing.
+If interested, please reference the comments within the ***server.py*** and ***network.py*** files and insert your appropriate local IPv4 address before executing.
+This folder should be cloned in its entirety to ensure full functionality.
+To run, simply start an instance of ***server.py***, followed by two instances of ***client.py***.